How hooks work

 In the previous sections, precisely in how function components get rendered;

-we've seen that we set a Dispatcher
+we've seen that we set a Dispatcher based on whether your component is

 mounting for the first time or updating.
 So first, let's demystify this